-Looks like it can be easily confused with a jellyfish, the favourite food of sea turtles.
+It looks like it can be easily confused with a jellyfish, the favorite food of sea turtles.

 Your challenge for today is to bring your own cup to work.
 If you don’t already have one, you can buy yourself a reusable cup from some suppliers that I listed here.